Amphetamine Street Names: A Comprehensive List

 - They stylize the drug names.
 For many individuals, starting on a drug is something like a part of growing up or becoming mature.
 For example, this might be a rite of passage for teens.
 Additionally, they may also think it is cool to use a drug.
 To be uber cool, they may use such street names.

-Take it as a warning sign if you hear them uttering some new or fancy names over and over.
+Take it as a warning sign when hear them uttering some new or fancy names over and over.
 In any case, be more attentive when they are using those names while talking to their friends.

 Next, give a closer look to their behavior and any recent changes.
 They may include aggression, restlessness, irritability and extreme mood swings.